 - 115 g green beans, cut into 1-inch lengths

 - clam juice to taste (optional)

-Combine dried beans, corn, turkey, seasonings and water in a large pot.
+Combine dried beans, corn, turkey, seasonings, and water in a large pot.
 Bring to a simmer over medium heat, turn down to a very low simmer, and cook for about 2 1/2 hours.
 Stir occasionally to be certain the bottom is not sticking.

 When dried beans are tender but not mushy, break up turkey meat, removing skin and bones.
 Add green beans and squash, and simmer on low heat until they are tender.